-Borup Fiord is entered between a low delta at Atwood Point and Cape Brainard, another low point 6 miles east.
-The west coast of the fiord is a low plain, narrowing to northward where Etukashoo River ($80^{\circ}44'N$, $83^{\circ}42'W$) enters through a broad flat valley.
+- Atwood Point and Cape Brainard, another low point 6 miles east.
+The west coast of the fiord is a low plain, narrowing to northward where Etukashoo River (80°44'N, 83°42'W) enters through a broad flat valley.
 The terrain on the east side of Borup Fiord rises evenly but steeply from the water to rounded hills.
-Elsa May Island, at the head of the fiord, is less than 30 m in elevation.

-74 Depths across the entrance of Borup Fiord ranging from 132 to 238 m, and in mid-channel as far as Elsa May Island, depths are from 208 to 38 m.

-75 Caution. - Depths are from spot soundings, taken through the ice in 1974, at 1-mile intervals.
-A shoal sounding of 28 m was recorded 0.6 mile WNW of Elsa May Island.

-76 Oobloyah Bay, with a low island off its mouth, is bordered on the NW side by steep, broken cliffs and on the SE by relatively smooth terrain rising gradually to the rounded heights of Neil Peninsula.
-Mount Ward, Mount Barrell, Van Royen Ridges, Krieger Mountains and Webber Glacier lie NW, north and NE of Oobloyah Bay.

-77 Caution. - Spot soundings indicate that mid-channel depths in Oobloyah Bay are fairly uniform.
+Elsa May Island, at the head of the fiord, is less than 30 m in elevation. - 74 Depths across the entrance of Borup Fiord ranging from 132 to 238 m, and in mid-channel as far as Elsa May Island, depths are from 208 to 38 m. - 75 Caution.
+Depths are from spot soundings, taken through the ice in 1974, at 1-mile intervals.
+A shoal sounding of 28 m was recorded 0.6 mile WNW of Elsa May Island. - Oobloyah Bay, with a low island off its mouth, is bordered on the NW side by steep, broken cliffs and on the SE by relatively smooth terrain rising gradually to the rounded heights of Neil Peninsula.
+Mount Ward, Mount Barrell, Van Royen Ridges, Krieger Mountains and Webber Glacier lie NW, north and NE of Oobloyah Bay. - 77 Caution.
+Spot soundings indicate that mid-channel depths in Oobloyah Bay are fairly uniform.
 Depths range from a shoal depth of 25 m in the entrance through 61 m in the central part to a shoal depth of 14 m near the head.
-A shoal depth of 10.8 m was recorded east of the small island off the mouth of Oobloyah Bay; the deeper channel runs west of this island.

-78 Esayoo Bay (entrance: 80°40'N, 83°10'W) is bordered on the NW side by low land near the entrance; the land becomes steep, with cliffs, in the inner part.
+A shoal depth of 10.8 m was recorded east of the small island off the mouth of Oobloyah Bay; the deeper channel runs west of this island. - The Esayoo Bay (entrance: 80°40'N, 83°10'W) is bordered on the NW side by low land near the entrance; the land becomes steep, with cliffs, in the inner part.
 The east shore rises gently to the rounded heights of Elmerson Peninsula.
 At the head of the bay two alluvium-floored river valleys converge around the base of precipitous Mount Leith; Mount Burrill rises farther NE.
 Mount Davis and Mount Boggild rise to the east of the head of the bay.
 Jean Island rises steeply to a flat summit with an elevation of about 244 m.
-Two islets lie close off the SW part of Jean Island.

-79 Spot soundings through the ice in 1974 indicate that mid-channel depths in Esayoo Bay range from 53 to 124 m.
+Two islets lie close off the SW part of Jean Island. - 79 Spot soundings through the ice in 1974 indicate that mid-channel depths in Esayoo Bay range from 53 to 124 m.